 Our qualified and effective therapists have night and weekend availability for your convenience.
-Verify your insurance and schedule an appointment online, or call 800-693-1916 to make an appointment with our friendly office staff.
+To schedule an appointment with our friendly office staff, you can do so online or by calling 800-693-1916.
 Browse therapists on our website, or leave it to our trained office staff to match you with a therapist who specializes in your requested problem area(s).

 Stress does not have to take over your life.
 To make a change, make an appointment today.